nmshd/documentation/_includes/use-cases/use-case-consumption-create-and-share-a-relationshipattribute.md

 ## On Success

 - A Request is sent via Message to the peer, containing a CreateAttributeRequestItem with the RelationshipAttribute you want to create and share with the peer.
+Furthermore, the Request is returned.

 ## On Failure